duytungtony/Coinflip-VRF/HW3.md

 blockNumber (uint256): The block number at which the request was fulfilled, providing a reference for the blockchain transaction's timestamp.

+Part C:

+There are two main ways to use Chainlink VRF: Direct Funding VRF and Subscription VRF.
+Each works differently and suits different needs.

+Direct Funding VRF requires the smart contract to pay for each request separately.
+LINK tokens must be sent directly to the VRF contract before requesting a random number.
+This method works well for small projects that don’t need randomness often.
+It gives full control over spending but comes with extra steps.
+The contract must always have enough LINK, and gas costs can add up since each request involves a new transaction.

+Subscription VRF works differently.
+Instead of handling payments for each request, a separate account holds LINK.
+Multiple contracts can request random numbers from the same account as long as it has enough LINK.
+This setup is a better fit for projects that need randomness regularly, like blockchain games or NFT minting.
+It lowers gas fees and removes the need to manage LINK in every contract.
+However, setting up a subscription takes more effort and might not be worth it for smaller applications.

+Each method has its place.
+Direct Funding VRF makes sense for projects with occasional randomness needs and careful cost tracking.
+Subscription VRF works better for those that need randomness often and want to keep things efficient.

 Exercise 2:

 Part A